Jouhikko: Name

-The Jouhikko is also called jouhikannel (Finnish: [ˈjou̯hiˈkɑnːe̞l]) or jouhikantele (Finnish: [ˈjou̯hiˈkɑnt̪e̞le̞ʔ]), meaning a bowed kantele.
+The Jouhikko is also called jouhikannel (Finnish: [ˈjo̞u̯çiˈkɑ̝nːe̞l]) or jouhikantele (Finnish: [ˈjo̞u̯çiˈkɑ̝n̪t̪e̞le̞ʔ]), meaning a bowed kantele.
 In English, the usual modern designation is bowed lyre, although the earlier preferred term bowed harp is also used.
 There are different names for the instrument in different languages.

 History

 Perhaps the earliest definite depiction of this kind of instrument is the stone carving from Trondheim Cathedral, Norway, dating from the second quarter of the 14th century.

 18th-century writers in Latin mention instruments that seem to be a jouhikko, but the first illustration comes from c.
 1830 CE.
 Folk music collectors in the late 19th and early 20th century visited players in Finland and Karelia, and collected instruments, noted tunes, made field recordings and took photographs.

 Repertory

 The jouhikko repertory was mostly collected in the field by A. O. Väisänen from 1913 to 1931.
 The jouhikko was used for playing dance music, and the collected tunes are very short, and were largely improvised.
 The scale of the jouhikko is only 6 notes, with a constantly sounding drone.